Geovation is launching a Challenge with UKHO to find a sustainable solution to Diffuse Coastal Pollution!

 Submit your application

 Submissions for the challenge will be open until the 20th of February.
-Applicants will need to submit a slide deck (15 slides maximum) and video (3 minutes maximum).
+Applicants will need to submit a slide deck (15 slides maximum).

 The slide deck should include a description of the problem you want to solve, the solution you propose and how you will execute it, how you will use the data and your next steps, including the use of the potential prize money.
 Please try to use more images than text in the slide deck.